The Wheel of Compassion: Krishna’s Divine Fury

 He returned to the chariot.

-Arjuna shook himself from stupor.
-A smile lit eyes.
+Arjuna had shaken himself from stupor.
+A smile lit his eyes.
 The fog had lifted.
 The Gita echoed within.

 Bhishma’s surrender was not defeat—it was devotion realized.